What Is Psoriasis?

 Moreover, people who have psoriasis also have an increased risk of developing other health conditions, including psoriatic arthritis (a form of arthritis that affects some people with psoriasis), diabetes, and depression.

 Psoriasis is not contagious.
 It typically appears in early adulthood, and for most people, it affects only a few areas.
 In extreme cases, psoriasis can cover large parts of the body.
 The plaques can heal and then come back throughout a person’s life.

 What Is Light Therapy (Phototherapy)?

 Light therapy is a safe alternative to traditional prescription creams and injections that can be done either with or without a dermatologist’s referral.
-It involves a series of in-office treatments that are completed by exposing the skin the narrow-band UVB light.
+Phototherapy for psoriasis involves a series of in-office treatments that are completed by exposing the skin to narrow-band UVB light.
 The key to success with light therapy is consistency.

 Effective phototherapy treatment for skin conditions requires multiple sessions.
 Some patients can clear psoriasis completely with phototherapy alone.
 Others require combination treatments with medication.
 Phototherapy can be used safely with both biologics and topicals.